Kehlstein, the Bavarian Alps near Berchtesgaden, Germany

 Cochem, town in the Mosel valley topped by a castle built in 1051.

-Cruises through the spectacular Rhine Gorge are a favourite tourist
+**Cruises through the spectacular Rhine Gorge are a popular tourist experience.

 Hiking around Konigsee, Bavarian Alps.